marijnh/Eloquent-JavaScript/03_functions.md

 {{index [binding, "from parameter"]}}

-The explicit `local` binding from the `wrapValue` example isn't really needed since a parameter is itself a local binding.
+The explicit `local` binding from the `wrapValue` example isn't really needed, since a parameter is itself a local binding.

 {{index [function, "model of"]}}

 Thinking about programs like this takes some practice.
 A good mental model is to think of function values as containing both the code in their body and the environment in which they are created.
 When called, the function body sees the environment in which it was created, not the environment in which it is called.

-In the example, `multiplier` is called and creates an environment in which its `factor` parameter is bound to 2.
-The function value it returns, which is stored in `twice`, remembers this environment.
-So when that is called, it multiplies its argument by 2.
+In the previous example, `multiplier` is called and creates an environment in which its `factor` parameter is bound to 2.
+The function value it returns, which is stored in `twice`, remembers this environment so that when that is called, it multiplies its argument by 2.

 ## Recursion